calvin-mcd/pandemonium/README.md

 # Pandemonium

 Pandemonium is an alpha staggered ISO pcb with KLE by HaiZeus#0411.
 It uses an [XIAO nRF52840](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html) for bluetooth support.
 The desgin for that is based on [NoahK#1290's](https://kiserdesigns.bigcartel.com/) [Asymptote](https://github.com/KiserDesigns/Asymptote).
+For a build guide you can mostly refer to the steps from the [Asymptote Guide](https://github.com/KiserDesigns/Asymptote#asymptote-build-guide).

 ## Layout